klei1984/max/defects.md

 149. **[Fixed]** Campaign mission 6 and 7 do not end even if the player's victory is obvious.
 Mission 6 & 7 do not have defined rules to win contrary to most other campaign missions.
 There is a function (cseg01:0008EFA5) that checks end game conditions.
 First the loss conditions are tested (cseg01:0008C1BD) which evaluates the enemy to have lost the game already.
 Then win conditions (cseg01:0008CD4D) are tested and as there are no explicit rules defined the function returns state pending.
 State pending instead of state generic means that generic rules do not apply thus the algorithm concludes that if the win conditions are pending then the fact that the enemy is utterly destroyed does not matter.
 After the turns limit ends at 100 turns the game makes a final conclusion that the player has won the game in case of mission 6 while for mission 7 the highest team score wins.

-150. In case of (hot seat) multiplayer games if one of the human players cancel landing zone selection with the ESC key while exclusion zones overlap the game progresses the game loop one frame and tries to determine the mouse cursor which is guaranteed to point over the actively selected master builder unit which is (mis)used as the landing zone's exclusion and warning zone markers.
+150. **[Fixed]** In case of (hot seat) multiplayer games if one of the human players cancel landing zone selection with the ESC key while exclusion zones overlap the game progresses the game loop one frame and tries to determine the mouse cursor which is guaranteed to point over the actively selected master builder unit which is (mis)used as the landing zone's exclusion and warning zone markers.
 As the master builder unit has an IDLE order the cursor selection algorithm (cseg01:00097FB2) assumes that the unit should have a parent which is not true and the game dereferences a null pointer which leads to segmentation faults on modern operating systems.

 151. **[Fixed]** Two connectors at grid positions 45,70 and 45,71 overlap a depot in campaign mission 8 (MD5 hash: 97379ca828ca8017ea00f728b3b86941 \*SAVE8.CAM) which creates visual glitches.
 Normally connectors are removed by the game when a building is built over them.